Narcolepsy

 Eitiology of Narcolepsy –

 Till date modern medical science does not know the cause of narcolepsy.
+The precise origin of narcolepsy remains unclear, yet it is thought to result from a mixture of elements, such as:

 1-There are possibilities that it is due to the deficiency of hypocrites or orexin.